Chocobozzz/PeerTube/support/doc/plugins/guide.md

 **PeerTube >= 3.2**

-To make your own HTTP requests using the current authenticated user, use an helper to automatically set appropriate headers:
+To make your own HTTP requests using the current authenticated user, use a helper to automatically set appropriate headers:

 ```js
 function register (...) {